ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 ## Summary

 This proposal introduces a test-driven evaluation method for AI Agents in Ballerina that integrates directly into the existing Ballerina test framework.
-Unlike observability-dependent frameworks such as Arize Phoenix or Langfuse, this approach treats AI agent evaluation as an extension of integration testing—allowing developers to validate agent behavior using the same tools, patterns, and workflows they already use for testing Ballerina applications.
+Unlike observability-dependent frameworks, this approach treats AI agent evaluation as an extension of integration testing—allowing developers to validate agent behavior using the same tools, patterns, and workflows they already use for testing Ballerina applications.

 The result is a lightweight, reproducible, and CI-friendly evaluation method that requires no additional infrastructure, no new toolchains, and no learning curve for integration engineers.

 ## Goals

-- Provide a test-driven approach to evaluate AI agents that integrates seamlessly with existing Ballerina testing framework
+- Provide a test-driven approach to evaluate AI agents that integrates seamlessly with existing Ballerina test framework
-- Enable evaluation without coupling to observability infrastructure
+- Enable evaluation that is not coupled to observability infrastructure
 - Make AI evaluation accessible to integration engineers through familiar testing patterns

 ## Motivation

 ### The Problem with Observability-Dependent Evaluation

-Most existing AI agent evaluation frameworks—such as Arize Phoenix, LangSmith, and Langfuse—depend heavily on observability traces to perform evaluations.
+Most existing AI agent evaluation frameworks depend heavily on observability traces to perform evaluations (e.g., Arize Phoenix, LangSmith, and Langfuse).
 While trace-based evaluation is powerful for certain use cases, it introduces several challenges:

 - **Infrastructure Overhead:** Requires dedicated observability backends, trace collectors, and storage systems
 - **Environment Constraints:** Cannot be used in air-gapped environments, CI pipelines without network access, or compliance-restricted contexts where trace data cannot be externalized